automotive-ai/replicar-lite/README.md

 ### Installation:
 1) Just clone the repo or extract the release package zip
-2) Unzip libtensorflow.so in the root folder of repo or extracted release
+2) Unzip libtensorflow.zip in the root folder of repo or extracted release

 ### Usage:
 1) Add your_python_env/lib folder path to